David5p/The-Ashes-2025-2026/README.md

 - Images and statistics are credited to <a href="https://www.espncricinfo.com/">ESPN Cricket Info.</a>
 - The hero image was used from <a href="https://digitalsport.co/cricket-australia-online">Digital Sport.</a>
 - The icon was used from <a href="http://https://www.canva.com/">Canva.</a>
+- I referred to the Boardgames project for support in implemtenting the Bootstrap grid structure, navbar and cards.
+- When working on my gallery and trying to achieve the desired layout, I looked at a Stack Overflow question and answer to support me (<a href ="https://stackoverflow.com/questions/3655396/evenly-space-a-gallery-of-images">click here to see the question and answer</a>) in the layout of the images.